 Examples of Sentences

-• "Specification setting is a critical step in the quality management process, providing a clear blueprint for achieving desired quality outcomes in products and services."
+• "Specification setting is a critical step in the quality management process, providing a clear Blueprint for achieving desired quality outcomes in products and services."

 • "Through rigorous specification setting, organizations can effectively communicate quality expectations across the supply chain, enhancing overall product quality and customer satisfaction."